mherchel/herchel.com/src/blog/2018-01-15-css-grid/index.md

 ### Auto-fit + minmax + fr units = Awesome!

 Auto-FILL is different than auto-FIT.
-Auto-fill will automatically create as many grid tracks as possible.
-Auto-fit will only create as many grid tracks as the content dictates.
+Auto-fill will automatically create as many grid tracks as possible (includeing empty grid tracks).
+Auto-fit will only create as many grid tracks as there us child items.

 So the following HTML with the following CSS will generate a 3 box layout (while the code above will generate as 5 columns for a 1000px container).